-The Australian Passports Office has relocated to Level 2, Collins Square, 747 Collins Street, Docklands, with effect from 0830 on Tuesday 11 November.
+For passports or documents for legalisation, the Melbourne Passport Office is now located at to Level 2, Collins Square, 747 Collins Street, Docklands.
 For more information, please ring the Australian Passport Information Service, phone 131 232, or go to www.passports.gov.au.

 Some may wonder why the Department of Foreign Affairs and Trade has State Offices.
 The old distinctions between domestic and foreign and trade policies were never particularly clear, but as a result of the increasingly globalised world we live in, are ever more blurred.
 It is therefore essential that DFAT maintains strong linkages with the broader community, participating in international relations and trade, at the state and local government level, with business, with academia and with NGOs.

 The Victoria State Office helps DFAT in this important task, providing a range of services in support of our Portfolio Ministers and Parliamentary Secretary, assisting the Victorian Government in its overseas endeavours, maintaining contact with the business community and assisting the general public, where needed, with consular services.

 Where we can, we will be delighted to assist you and some more information on the sorts of areas which may be of interest are listed below.
 But first, a list of helpful sites you may wish to consult:

 - Travel advice – Smartraveller website

 - Visas to visit Australia – Department of Immigration and Citizenship